November 22, 2010

 Persian Olive, Pomegranate and Walnut Dip

-This is a tasty side dish made with green olives, pomegranate seeds and walnuts combined and marinated with pomegranate molasses, fresh herbs and garlic. زیتون پرورده Zeytoon Parvardeh is a well-liked appetizer from the north western region of Gilan province.
-The authentic zeytoon parvardeh is prepared with aromatic fresh herbs from the region.
+This is a tasty side dish made with green olives, pomegranate seeds, and walnuts combined and marinated with pomegranate molasses, fresh herbs, and garlic. زیتون پرورده Zeytoon Parvardeh is a well-liked appetizer from the northwestern region of Gilan province.
+The authentic zeytoon parvardeh is prepared with aromatic fresh herbs from the area.
 However, I've learned that I can substitute fresh or dried mint instead.
-I love the combination of these ingredients coming together so wonderfully in one dish with all their different flavors and textures, making this a unique and quite delectable appetizer.
-I've been wanting to write about zeytoon parvardeh for the past several months, ever since I got the recipe from a very dear Rashti friend of mine, Monir khanoum.
-However, since pomegranates weren't in season at the time, I've waited until now since pomegranate season is in full bloom!
+I love the way these ingredients come together so wonderfully in one dish, with their different flavors and textures, making this a unique and quite delectable appetizer.
+I've been wanting to write about zeytoon parvardeh for the past several months, ever since I got the recipe from a very dear Rashti friend of mine, Monir Khanoum.
+However, since pomegranates weren't in season at the time, I've waited until now, since pomegranate season is in full bloom!

 Zeytoon Parvardeh